angomezu/Cloud-Based-BI-ETL-Automation-for-Real-Estate-Company/README.md

 # Realtime-CRM-ETL-to-PowerBI-Integration-for-Real-Estate-Company

-A full-stack BI solution that uses Python webhooks to stream a CRM events into a PostgreSQL database, powering automated and comprehensive Power BI dashboards for a real estate company.
+A full-stack BI solution that uses Python webhooks to stream a CRM events into a web-hosted PostgreSQL database, powering automated and comprehensive Power BI dashboards for a real estate company.

 ## Table of Contents